 BLM plans prescribed burn activities in Chaves County

-Smoke from the burn may be visible from Dunken, Mayhill, Pinon, Hope, and nearby communities.
-Although smoke is not expected to impact highways, signs will be posted along roadways for public safety.
-Motorists should reduce speed and watch for fire personnel and equipment.
+Smoke from the burn may be visible from Roswell, Tatum, Elida, and nearby communities.
+Although smoke should not impact highways, personnel will post signs along roadways to inform motorists about the potential for smoke.
+The agency reminds motorists to use caution by reducing speed and watching for fire personnel and equipment.

-The project will decrease the risk of wildfires to adjacent property; improve watershed and habitat conditions; increase the health, vigor, and competitive ability of the native plant community; and reduce the threat of non-native and native invasive plant species.
+Because prescribed fires are lower intensity than most wildfires, these operations will decrease the risk of damage from wildfires and loss to adjacent property.
+Other goals are to improve watershed and habitat conditions, increase the health, vigor, and competitive ability of the native plant community, and reduce the threat of non-native and native invasive plant species.

 The BLM encourages public land users to continue to be careful with fire.
-To report a wildfire on public land, please call Alamogordo Interagency Dispatch at (877) 695-1663.
-For more information on this prescribed burn and the BLM fire and hazardous fuels reduction program, contact Alex Mermigkas at (575) 234-5718.
-To follow the implementation of this project, go to NMFireInfo.com or facebook.com/nmfireinfo.
+To report a wildfire on public land, call Alamogordo Interagency Dispatch at 877-695-1663.
+For more information on this prescribed burn and the BLM fire and hazardous fuels reduction program, contact Bell at 575-627-0327.
+Follow the implementation of this project on NMFireInfo.com or facebook.com/nmfireinfo.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.